dewan-ahmed/appsody-codewind-github-actions/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: Request a DevOps toolchain setup for your team
+name: Request access setup for your team
-about: Request a DevOps toolchain for your component to build under Project Juno.
-Follow this template to create an issue against juno/build-templates.
+about: Request access setup for your team.
-title: "[DevOps Toolchain Setup Request]"
+title: "[Access Setup Request]"
 labels: 'access request'
 assignees: 'dewan-ahmed'